 ESG ratings and benchmarks

-Across a set of key ESG ratings, our performance was broadly stable year-on-year with methodology changes the primary drivers of scoring instead of underlying changes in approach or performance.
+Across a set of key ESG ratings, our performance improved or remained stable for most ratings year-on-year, with methodology changes the primary drivers of scoring rather than underlying changes in approach or performance.